AleksandarKostovic/SystemC-tutorial/README.md

 We have two functions.
 The `say_hello` is responsable for outputing text, while the `sc_main` is passing the `say_hello` function and returning 0(success).

 ## SC_MODULE

+`SC_MODULE` is meant to be a declaration of a complete module/part.
+It has the same intention as `module` Verilog, but just in SystemC style.